 The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.

-The price we had to pay for this apparent comfort can best be described as the tyranny of rents and taxes, laws and society.
-Structures that have become worse now than any dark nights of Nature.
+The price we had to pay for this apparent comfort can best be described as the tyranny of rents and taxes, laws and society, structures and institutions that have become worse than any dark nights of Nature.

 Realise, if you dare, we are all hostage to our fears of the dark.